wvchallenges/se-challenge-expenses/README.markdown

 ### Pagination

-The current report page will load and display all existing data.
+The current pages will load and display all existing data.
 This is just not going to scale at all.
 Pagination will reduce database load and increase page response times.

 ### View Caching